alfonsof/google-cloud-java-examples/gcloudstoragelistall/README.md

 This folder contains a Java application example that handles Cloud Storage buckets on Google Cloud Platform (GCP).

-List all Cloud Storage buckets and the files they contain for a Google Cloud Project.
+List information about all Cloud Storage buckets and the objects that they contain in a Google Cloud Project.

 ## Requirements